sameerkhurana10/DSOL_rv0.2/README.md

 All operations related to DeepSol models are to be performed from the folder `DSOL_rv0.2`.

+## Run on New Test file

+Four arguments are necessary to run the software to obtain biological features for new test file.

+  1. Protein sequence/sequences of interest in fasta format (https://en.wikipedia.org/wiki/FASTA_format).
+  2. SCRATCH run path (usually it is in the directory where you installed SCRATCH adding the following: SCRATCH-1D_1.1/bin/run_SCRATCH-1D_predictors.sh)
+  3. Name of the output file
+  4. Number of processors to use to obtain biological features in parallel.

+### Execute in the command line

+  1. `R --vanilla < scripts/PaRSnIP.R data/Seq_solo.fasta <path-to-your-scratch-installation>/SCRATCH-1D_1.1/bin/run_SCRATCH-1D_predictors.sh new_test 32`

+Result will be stored in `data` folder in 2 parts: a) Sequence as `new_test_src` and b) Biological features as `new_test_src_bio`.

-### Recipe for running DeepSol
+## Recipe for running DeepSol

 Recipe is contained in the script `run.sh`.
 To see the options run `./run.sh` and you shall see the following:

 ```
 main options (for others, see top of script file)
   --model (deepsol1/deepsol2/deepsol3)               # model architecture to use
   --mode  (preprocess/train/decode/cv)               # data preparation or decode or cross-validate using an existing model
   --stage (1/2)                                      # point to run the script from
   --conf_file                                        # model parameter file
   --keras_backend                                    # backend for keras